MRAlirad/foundry-defi-stablecoin/README.md

 return (0.75)
 ```

-Alright!
 Now, we've been talking about `Health Factors` which are `< 1` as being at risk of liquidation.
 We should set this constant officially with a state variable before moving on.
 We'll need it in our `_revertIfHealthFactorIsBroken` function.

 ```solidity
 /////////////////////////